AP source: Ex-Trump adviser objected to ambassador’s firing | WTOP

 “The tragedy here and the crime here is that the American people don’t get to see what’s going on in these sessions,” said Ohio Rep. Jim Jordan, the top Republican on the House Oversight and Reform panel.

-Associated Press writers Eric Tucker and Lisa Mascaro contributed to this report.
+Associated Press writers Michael Balsamo, Eric Tucker and Lisa Mascaro contributed to this report.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.